← All stories

 🦗 Grasshopper🐜 Ant🏛️ Aesop

-All summer, Jhumjhum the grasshopper plays his leaf-fiddle and sings, while Pilu and the ants sweat to store away paddy for the winter.
-“Pff, winter's ages away!”
-Jhumjhum laughs it off.
-Then the biting cold really comes — everything white with snow, not a single grain left.
-Shivering with hunger and cold, Jhumjhum comes to stand at the door of Pilu's warm nest.
-The beloved Aesop fable, retold fresh in Bangla.
+All summer, the grasshopper plays his leaf-fiddle and sings, while the ants work hard storing rice for the winter.
+“Pff, winter's ages away!” laughs the grasshopper.
+Then the freezing cold really comes — everything white with snow, not a single grain left.
+Shivering with hunger, the grasshopper comes to stand at the door of the ants' warm nest.
+A beloved Aesop fable.
 Only on Phulpakhi.

 Scroll down — let the story begin…